 In our opinion, the idea could work just as effectively for residential buildings here in Canada and North America.
 By providing homeowners with a prefabricated, weatherproof shell, they can then choose their finishes, such as flooring, walls, and interior layouts, based on their aesthetic preferences and budget.

-Take a Leaf out of Europe's Book: Ready-to-finish high performance models
+Take a page out of Europe's book - ready-to-finish high performance models

 In Europe, the 'prêt-à-finir' or 'ready-to-finish' model from companies like Les Maisons Mikit has been successful since 1983 with over 30 000 homes completed.
 Buyers receive homes with the exterior fully constructed, leaving the interior to be completed with simplified finishing kits using local materials or contractors.